 Divorce is an emotionally charged and painful process.
 Many see the dissolution of a marriage as a personal failing.
-A man or woman going through divorce might reflexively hold back embarrassing details about certain issues that led to the breakup when speaking to anyone, including his or her attorney.
+A man or woman going through a divorce might reflexively hold back embarrassing details about certain issues that led to the breakup when speaking to anyone, including his or her attorney.

-You may ask, why should I tell my lawyer everything?
+You may ask, should I tell my divorce lawyer everything?
 The reason is that what your attorney doesn’t know about the factors contributing to your marital breakup can hurt you.
 It can cost you money now and into the future and exact an emotional toll as your children grow up.
 Whether or not your spouse was honest with you, you need to be honest with your attorney.

 The attorneys at Younce, Vtipil, Baznik & Banks encourage you to be fully open and honest when speaking with our compassionate Raleigh divorce lawyers.
 We are here to help you, not judge you.
 Having the complete facts can help us represent you more effectively.
 We are bound by professional ethics to keep confidential the information shared by clients.

-There are a multitude of issues that may arise between a divorcing couple.
+There is a multitude of issues that may arise between a divorcing couple.
 We need to know about all the contributing factors if we are to protect your interests as you go through separation and divorce.